RamseyNjire/re_former/README.md

 $ `ruby bundle install`

+- There seems to be an issue with webpacker, where it does not create a packs folder with the manifest.json file in the public folder.
+To avoid this, run the following after bundle install, just to be sure.

+$ `ruby bundle exec rails webpacker:install`

 = The command 'bundle install' is important to install the required gems for the app to run.
 After you finish, open a new terminal window, cd into the project folder, and type:

 $ `rails server`